nyu-oop-sp18/class10/README.md

     package where it is declared.

-  * do not attempt to access a protected method of a class `C` from a scope that is not a subclass of `C`.
+  * do not attempt to access a protected method of a class `C` from a scope that is not a subclass of `C` or the companion object of a subclass of `C`.

 * If more than one method declaration is both accessible and